kenesu-h/sys-hidplus-client-rs/README.md

 GUI unlike mine,
 [check it out](https://github.com/PaskaPinishkes/SwitchSysHidplusClient)! -
 they suspect it may only work for Windows.
-I intend to continue working on this client to support Macs and Linux machines, and to also use this opportunity as a learning experience and an outlet to achieve more experimental functions.
+I intend to continue working on this client to support Macs and Linux machines.
+I also want to use this opportunity as a learning experience and an outlet to implement more experimental functions.
 As such, keep in mind that this client may have different features from Pask's client, which may or may not be cross-platform-friendly.

 For both Pask and I's convenience - so we can bounce ideas off each other -